 Let’s be clear here; Fort Wilderness Resort is huge.
 Don’t underestimate the size of this campground simply because it is located on Walt Disney World property.
 There’s a few things you’ll need to know about the transportation to be successful at navigating this campground.

-First of all, if you’re not driving, we highly recommend renting a golf cart.
-The bus system can get you most places that you want to go, but having a golf cart will be a lot more convenient and we think it’s completely worth the cost, even if you only get one for part of your stay.
-Be sure to rent one ahead of time, as they can sometimes sell out, even when the season is considered “low”.
+If you’re not driving, we highly recommend renting a golf cart.
+The bus system can get you most places that you want to go, but having a golf cart will be a lot more convenient.
+And we think it’s completely worth the cost, even if you only get one for part of your stay.
+Be sure to rent one ahead of time, as they can sometimes sell out.
+Even when the season is considered “low”!
 The current cost of renting a golf cart is $62/day + tax for a 4 seater and the golf cart is due by 11 am the day of return.

 The Buses at Fort Wilderness Campgrounds and Resort

-Secondly, it’s important to know that there are two bus systems that run through the campground.
+It’s important to know that there are two bus systems that run through the campground.
 There is an internal bus that will take you from stop to stop.
-This is helpful if you’re trying to get from one section of the Park to another, like if you’re visiting with other campers, there to see the Christmas displays at the holidays or if you’re trying to get to the main bus depot, general store or grabbing a bite to eat.
+This is helpful if you’re trying to get from one section of the Park to another.
+For example, if you’re visiting with other campers, seeing the Christmas displays at the holidays or if you’re trying to get to the main bus depot, general store or grabbing a bite to eat.